 Chapter 6 describes deterioration in the quality of the coastal waters of the ASCLME region that is a significant threat to public health and to the well-being of the living marine resources and ecosystems.
 The sources of pollution include land-based, marine and maritime related activities.
 The land-based activities are addressed in the separate WIO-LaB project and this TDA focusses on marine sources including dumping, shipping, ports, and oil and gas activities.
 Addressing the threats requires an effective legal regime covering national, regional and international levels.
 The majority of ASCLME countries are parties to most of the relevant international conventions but a number of gaps and inconsistencies need to be addressed, especially in the national legal and institutional frameworks.
-Examples include: overlapping jurisdictions and a lack of communication across sectors; failure to include the provisions of international conventions in domestic laws and regulations; weak implementation; surveillance activities split amongst various institutions; and some unresolved maritime borders between some of the countries.
+Examples include: overlapping jurisdictions and a lack of communication across sectors; failure to include the provisions of international conventions; and some unresolved maritime borders between some of the countries.
 There is also a need to introduce or strengthen legislation on dredging, environmental impacts of offshore oil and gas activities, liability and compensation related to offshore activities, and monitoring and standards.
 Considerable progress in meeting these needs can be achieved through collaborating with existing programmes and organisational partners that are already active in the region.